Building relationships with our members

 At the Center, our mission is to help nonprofits build capacity and sustainability.
 Our site visits are one way we gain insights into the challenges our member organizations face and how we can tailor our support to help.

-Even amidst the pandemic, we have continued our visits—in the virtual realm!
-Patrick Rabiecki, our Site Visiting Ambassador, enjoyed meeting with the following members.
+Even during the pandemic, we continued our visits—in the virtual realm!
+Patrick Rabiecki, our Site Visiting Ambassador, enjoys meeting with members and also attends member events when possible.

-Check out their stories, and consider inviting Patrick to visit your nonprofit!
+Check out his meet-ups, and consider inviting Patrick to visit your nonprofit!

 Patrick met with Mimi Stein from Humane Animal Care, a nonprofit that focuses on the ethical treatment of farm animals who are raised to become our food.
 They work with farms all over the world to make sure that the animals are treated properly and raised cruelty-free.
 Mimi and Patrick discussed the difficulties she faces running an organization with a mission that most people don’t want to hear about.
 The Center was able to work with Mimi to host an Instagram takeover of the Center’s account, to help raise awareness for their cause and how people can help by shopping Certified Humane.